-We know that many people living with Raynaud's are unaware of how an official diagnosis can be made, so we have worked with the Raynaud's team at Chapel Allerton in Leeds to develop videos explaining the different tests used to diagnose Raynaud's.
-You can view all of the videos online at: sruk.co.uk/tests.
-Your GP may not arrange for all of these tests to be done straight away, they may start with a simple blood test before moving onto the others.
+We know that many people living with Raynaud's are unaware of how an official diagnosis can be made.
+We have outlined some of the tests available; your GP may not arrange for all of these tests to be done straight away, they may start with a simple blood test before moving onto the others.